 EGGS - Use 6 large eggs (both yolks and egg white).

-FLOUR/RISING AGENT – Use 2 cups of flour, 2 tablespoons of baking powder, plus 1/2 a teaspoon of salt.
+FLOUR/RISING AGENT - Use 2 cups of flour, 2 tablespoons of baking powder, and ½ a teaspoon of salt.

 How To Make A German Lemon Cake with a Lemon Glaze

-- Cream softened unsweetened butter and sugar with a hand or stand mixer for 3-5 minutes or until the mixture turns very creamy in a large bowl.
+- Cream butter and sugar very creamy in a large bowl.

 - Add the zest of 3 lemons and the juice of 1 lemon to the batter.
-Slowly add the eggs one at a time to the batter.
-Continue to mix on medium-high speed.
+Slowly add the eggs one at a time.

 - Add the flour, baking powder, and salt.
-Continue on medium speed until the dry ingredients are well incorporated into the batter.
+Continue until the dry ingredients are well incorporated into the batter.

 - Remove the baked cake from the oven.
 Use a wooden toothpick and insert it into the center to check for doneness.

-- Use the toothpick to randomly poke multiple small holes into the cake.
+- Poke small holes into the cake.
 This allows some of the glaze to penetrate the cake, and make it moist and extra lemony.

 - Spoon the mixture onto the cake.